 The other aspect of the persistence of Native Americans is represented in several ways.
 One is the continued use of Native American place names in the county.
 Nittany Mountain and valley were supposedly named for the mysterious Princess Nita-Nee.
-Bald Eagle Creek, valley and ridge is named for for the Delaware (Munsee) Chief Bald Eagle, whose village was located at one time on an island at the junction of Spring and Bald Eagle Creeks.
+Black Moshannon Lake in Black Moshannon State Park takes its name from the Native American word, Mos’hanna’unk, which means “elk river place.”
+Bald Eagle State Park, as well as Bald Eagle Creek, valley, and ridge re named for for the Delaware (Munsee) Chief Bald Eagle, whose village was located at one time on an island at the junction of Spring and Bald Eagle Creeks.
 He is also referred to at times as Woapalanne, (as is Waupelani Drive in State College).
 Then there is the village of Mingoville (Mingo being a Delaware name for Iroquois from the west or likely Senecas); and the Logan Branch of Spring Creek and Bellefonte’s Logan Fire Company from Chief Logan, the son of the Cayuga chief Shikellamy, among others.

 Perhaps more notable has been the evolution of attitudes on the part of eighteenth-century frontier settlers who saw American Indians as “bloody savages,” who they would rather kill on sight than coexist with, to a romanticized, “noble savage” of the turn of the twentieth century.
 In the twentieth century, American Indians became objectified, stock characters in fiction, films, and television.
 First, they were the obstacles to the inevitable progress of white settlers’ “manifest destiny” to civilize this continental wilderness, but eventually, they became honored reminders of the natural environment we had very nearly destroyed through America’s own greed and thoughtlessness.